Comment

 • "Neoplasms"

 In section 5, suggestions are made for an examination procedure.
 Some investigation methods often play a decisive role on the way to a diagnostic hypothesis: could the selected diagnosis be the correct one?
-What of what we have gathered speaks in favor of it?
+What of what we have gathered speaks in favour of it?
 What speaks against it?
 Some diagnoses are immediately ruled out, others remain in the running.
 One of these will be the most likely.

 Attachments